One Act Event – General Rules

 - The use of smoke, fire, candles, matches, butane lighters, haze, fog, pyrotechnical effects or any other form of an open flame is strictly forbidden.

-- Prop Guns: A prop gun may be used if essential to the scene as long as it meets the following criteria:
+- Prop weapons and Guns: A prop gun may be used if essential to the scene as long as it meets the following criteria:

 The gun prop may have no moving parts.

 The gun prop must have a solid filled barrel.

 Students may not carry or transport the prop gun to or from the performance site.
 The weapon must be surrendered at the stage manager’s meeting and held in a secure place until the troupe begins their box to wing time.
 It must be returned to the one act coordinator after the performance.